RealTrippR/not_mustache/README.md

 # NOT_MUSTACHE

-Not-mustache is a near-identical derivative of the mustache templating templating language, the primary differences being additional list functions and in the handling of standalone lines.
+Not-mustache is a near-identical derivative of the mustache templating templating language, and is backwards compatible with most mustache templates.
+It adds array indexing and length functions, has a shortened syntax, and handles standalone lines differently.

 ### Specification
 Refer to `SPEC.md` for information on the language.